atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 #### Deny Creation of IAM Roles When Permissions Boundary is Not Attached

 Disallow developers creating new IAM roles unless the permissions boundary policy is attached at role creation time.

+---
+**Review Note: Do IAM Service-Linked Roles need to be constrained?**

+In this development environment context, is there a gap if service-linked roles are not constrained?

+---

 ```
         {